Skip to content

 The first step to open-source security software is to define the characteristics of all components in an application.
 A software bill of materials is the best way to do so.
 In addition to mapping out all open-source obligations under license, this shows direct and indirect dependencies that can be used to track license, quality, and security variables.
 Just like custom code, open source must be continuous and automated.
 This is achieved using security instrumentation.
 Open-source vulnerability scans are inadequate, providing point-in-time snapshots that quickly become outdated since the use of open source is dynamic.

-Extending DevSecOps Into Production Runtime with RASP
+Extending DevSecOps into production runtime with RASP

 Modern applications require DevSecOps that extend from development and testing into production.
 Traditionally, organizations employ deficient perimeter defenses using web application firewalls (WAFs).
 These are powered by signature-based threat engines that generate huge volumes of false positives and false negatives.
 This creates a huge headache for security teams that must cull through long lists of flagged vulnerabilities that turn out to be false positives.
 But because they are not configured to address unknown vulnerabilities, they also produce false negatives that increase risk.